-A groin support relieves pain and improves circulation to help you recover quickly without further injuring the area. ( See Product)
+A groin support relieves pain and improves circulation to help you recover quickly without further injuring the area. ( See Product on Amazon)

 Like other types of soft tissue injuries, groin pulls benefit from bracing.
 Use a groin support to relieve pain, support the hip flexor, and increase circulation to the thigh area.
 Look for a versatile brace that features adjustable compression to prevent re-injury.

 Stretching and strengthening exercises for a pulled groin ensure quick tissue healing and a healthy recovery.
 Speak to your doctor or physical therapist before trying any new exercise program.

 Here are a few tips on how to stretch a pulled groin.
 Start with the following expert-approved static stretches for a pulled groin.
 When you can perform the gentle exercises without pain and discomfort, move on to dynamic exercises.